-Headspeared by Jen Chaefsky and sommelier Jacqueline Pirolo along with co-owner Chef Michael Pirolo, Macchialina offers some of the best and award-winning Italian cuisine in the 305.
-On their menu you’ll find rustic yet refined Italian dishes like homemade spaghetti Pomodoro, veal Milanese and local burrata served with heirloom tomatoes and a tomato vinaigrette as well as an extensive Italian wine list especially curated by Pirolo.
+Spearheaded by Jen Chaefsky and sommelier Jacqueline Pirolo, along with co-owner Chef Michael Pirolo, Macchialina offers some of the best and award-winning Italian cuisine in the 305.
+The Michelin Guide proves it.
+On their menu, you’ll find rustic yet refined Italian dishes like homemade spaghetti pomodoro, veal milanese and local burrata served with heirloom tomatoes and a tomato vinaigrette as well as an extensive Italian wine list curated by Pirolo.

 Find it at 820 Alton Rd, Miami Beach, FL 33139.

-Founded in 2016 by Vicky Carballo, Dos Croquetas is Miami’s first croqueta bar.
-Here you’ll find mouthwatering creations like croqueta-filled toston sandwiches, Croq n’ Tots, craft pastelitos and, of course, craft croquetas that will rival our abuela’s (sorry abuelita!).
+Founded in 2016 by Vicky Carballo and her nephew, Alec Fernandez, Dos Croquetas is Miami’s only croqueta bar.
+Here, you’ll find mouthwatering creations like croqueta-filled wraps and toston sandwiches, craft pastelitos and, of course, craft croquetas that will rival our abuela’s (sorry abuelita!).

 Find it at 10505 SW 40th St, Miami, FL 33165.

-At this Wynwood café by Chef Adi Kafri you’ll find all sorts of scrumptious dishes that range all the way from Middle Eastern falafel to Latin Lomo Saltado Bowls.
-Plus you’ll get to enjoy them in their lovely outdoor patio which has been stylishly decorated in red and white, making it the perfect photo-op!
+At this Wynwood café by Chef Adi Kafri, you’ll find all sorts of scrumptious dishes that range all the way from Middle Eastern falafel to Peruvian-style Lomo Saltado Bowls.
+Plus you’ll get to enjoy them in their lovely outdoor patio which has been stylishly decorated in red and white, making it the cutest photo-op!